abcnorio/mixedmethod-rcode/README.md

 | Scriptname | Description |
 | --- | --- |
 | `ADDON_Lindley-Paradox.r` | small addon to the Lindley-Paradox
-| `DiM_Bretthorst_PG.r` | implementation of the paper "Difference in means" from GL Bretthorst 1993 (an analytical Bayesian solution to the Behrens-Fisher problem) -> this R script is a conversion of the original Mathematica script written and published by Gregory 2005 ("Bayesian logical data analysis for the physical sciences")
+| `DiM_Bretthorst_PG.r` | R implementation of the paper "Difference in means" from GL Bretthorst 1993 (an analytical Bayesian solution to the Behrens-Fisher problem) modelled after Gregory 2005
-| `DiM_Bretthorst_UMS.r` | the same as above but an implementation of the original Mathematica code written by UM Studer in the 1990's (context: evaluation research study of the Suisse drug therapy center 'start again')
+| `DiM_Bretthorst_UMS.r` | same as above but an implementation ater UM Studer (1998)
 | `ladyfisher_genfunc_bayesT.r` | solution to the 'Lady tea experiment' (that gave rise to the exact Fisher test) by using the Bayes Theorem
 | `model.txt` | Lady Bristol BUGS model to reproduce the exact Fisher test based on the original data from the 'Lady tea experiment' (with fixed margin totals for rows and cols)